 - Volume 8, Program-Specific Guidance About Exempt Distribution Licenses

 Web (HTML) versions of some regulatory guides are available for viewing or downloading at this site.
 In the index for each division of guides, the number of each guide available at this site is underscored.
 All active final and draft guides are also available in NRC's Agencywide Documents Access and Management System (ADAMS).

 NRC assigns a five-digit program code to each license to designate the major activity or principal use authorized in the license.
 NRC uses approximately 100 program codes to classify the thousands of active licenses.
-To learn more about this license category and the associated fee and inspection categories, see "Consolidated Guidance About Materials Licenses: Guidance About Administrative Licensing Procedures" (NUREG-1556, Vol. 20), Appendix G: LTS Program Code Descriptions.
+To learn more about this license category and the associated fee and inspection categories, see "Consolidated Guidance About Materials Licenses: Guidance About Administrative Licensing Procedures" (NUREG-1556, Vol. 20), Appendix G: WBL Program Code Descriptions.
 Use this information to find the fee you will pay in the schedules in 10 CFR Part 170 and 10 CFR Part 171.

 |License Title||License Code|

 |Exempt distribution – 32.11

 Exempt distribution licensees are required to pay an annual license fee to the NRC.
 Refer to 10 CFR Part 170 schedule of materials license application fees required for each category of license and each type of fee.

 The Application for Material License Form 313 is to be used by all exempt distribution licensees.